Skip to main content

 The Role of Growth Hormone Peptides

-Beyond sex hormones, another class of therapeutics gaining attention for is growth hormone-releasing peptides.
+Beyond sex hormones, another class of therapeutics gaining attention for metabolic health is growth hormone-releasing peptides.
 These are not growth hormone itself, but rather signaling molecules that stimulate the pituitary gland to produce and release its own growth hormone.

-Peptides like Ipamorelin and CJC-1295 are often used to improve by promoting fat loss and lean muscle gain.
+Peptides like Ipamorelin and CJC-1295 are often used to improve body composition by promoting fat loss and lean muscle gain.
 They can also enhance sleep quality, which is itself a powerful modulator of metabolic health.
 These therapies represent a more nuanced approach, working with the body’s natural pulsatile release of growth hormone.

 Academic